pyQode/pyqode.core/doc/source/advanced.rst

 Creating modes and panels
 -------------------------
-In this section we will see how to extend the pyqode with new modes and panels, covering the creation of a new mode/panel from scratch and from an existing one.
+In this section we will see how to extend pyqode with new modes and panels, covering the creation of a new mode/panel from scratch and from an existing one.

 pyQode tends to prefer composition over inheritance, that's why you should